Health & Social Care BA (Hons) (with Foundation Year)

 About the course

-Throughout the degree students consider a range of key questions such as: What factors influence health and wellbeing?
-Why do different social groups experience health and wellbeing differently?
-How do we address inequalities in health and social care?
-How does policy affect health and social care?
-How can we work with individuals, families and communities to promote health and wellbeing?
-How can we safeguard vulnerable and marginalised groups?
+Throughout the programme, students consider key questions like: What factors influence health and well-being?
+Why do different social groups experience health differently?
+How can we address health inequalities?
+How does policy impact health and social care?
+How can we work with communities to promote well-being?
+How do we safeguard vulnerable groups?

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-25 students, and tutorials which typically have no more than 15 students.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups, and tutorials.
 You also have the opportunity to have a one-to-one meeting with your tutor each week, and in your second year, you will undertake a work placement.

 In your first year, there are approximately 12 teaching hours each week, which reduces to approximately 10 hours in your second and third years.
 On top of teaching hours, you are also expected to spend a number of hours each week studying independently, as well as group study to prepare for any group assessments you may have.